Blendify/blender-manual/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 - For optimal deformations, it is recommended that the bones are roughly the same length, and that they are not too long, to facilitate a better fit to the curve.
-  Also, bones should ideally be created in a way that follows the shape of the curve in its *rest pose* shape, to minimize the problems in areas where the curve has sharp bends which may be especially noticeable when stretching is disabled.
+  Also, bones should ideally be created in a way that follows the shape of the curve in its 'rest pose' shape, to minimize the problems in areas where the curve has sharp bends which may be especially noticeable when stretching is disabled.
 - For control of the curve, it is recommended that hooks (in particular, Bone Hooks)